SAKryukov/microtonal-fabric/article/src/article.md

 }; //elements
 </pre>

 So far, there is nothing unusual.
 Actually, getting the inner SVG elements is not shown here, but this technique is used for [Microtonal Tone Systems Comparison](https://sakryukov.github.io/microtonal-chromatic-lattice-keyboard/tone-system-comparison/tone-system-comparison.html) keyboards — it just works.
 More importantly, the SVG elements corresponding to separate keys are not found by their `id` values — it would be too much of error-prone code.
-Instead, the assumptions of their order is used.
+Instead, the assumption of their order is used.
 Let's see how it works:

 <pre lang="JavaScript" id="code.ui">
 const nodes = elements.keyboard.childNodes;